National Hockey League on television: NHL Network

 The league co-owns the NHL Network, a television specialty channel devoted to the NHL.
 Its signature show is NHL Tonight (formerly NHL on the Fly), which covers NHL news, highlights, interviews, and analysis.
-The NHL Network also airs live games, but primarily simulcasts of one of the team's regional broadcasters.
+The NHL Network also airs live games but primarily simulcasts of one of the team's regional broadcasters.

 There were originally two versions: one for Canadian viewers and a separate one for those in the United States.
 The Canadian version shut down on September 1, 2015, due to Rogers Communications' acquisition of sole national media rights to the NHL in Canada.

-The American version of NHL Network was used as an overflow channel for select first round playoff games when NBC Sports held the U.S. national TV contract from 2012 to 2021.
+The American version of NHL Network was used as an overflow channel for select first round playoff games when NBC Sports held the American national TV contract from 2012 to 2021.
 In 2021, the network introduced its first original broadcasts, the NHL Network Showcase, airing on weekend afternoons and called by E. J. Hradek and Kevin Weekes.